JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 • Standard Bearer subscription included

-• Standard Bearer esubscription included
+• Standard Bearer eSubscription included

-• Ignited by the Word children’s magazine subscription included
+• Ignited by the Word (children’s magazine) subscription included

-• One yearly payment of $240 (or $20 per month)
+• One yearly payment of $265 or equal monthly payments

 • Choice of any eight books per year